diskuv/dkml-compiler/src/p/ocaml-common-4_14-a10-bx32.md

 ### Marshalling Goal - Equivalent word offsets

 The number of words written during marshalling by a `b32` bytecode process must be the same number of words occupied in memory by an bx32 process during unmarshalling.
-That simplifies the logic to adopt bx32.
+That simplifies the logic to adopt bx32, especially to accurately size the [heap chunks](#pages).

 ### Strings